Complaints Against a Certificant, Applicant or Non-Certificant Policy & Procedure

 If the CRC makes a determination that grounds for action exist, then the CRC shall determine whether to deny, suspend or revoke certification.

-The CRC may take any of the following actions against certificants, applicants and non-certificants whom the CRC has determined to have engaged in certification misconduct.
+The CRC may take any of the following actions against certificants, applicants and non-certificants whom the CRC has determined to have engaged in certification misconduct or granted the certification incorrectly.
 The action taken must reasonably relate to the nature and severity of the violation.

 1. Written assurance;